 Hoop pine, Moreton Bay pine, colonial pine, arakaria, Dorrigo Pine (Newbury [no date]) [English]; coonam, coorong, cumbertu [Native languages within its range]; Araucaria di Cunningham [Italian]; араукария Куннинэма [Russian]; 南洋杉 (nan yang shan) [Chinese] (Farjon et al. 2014).

 This analysis recognizes two varieties, the type and papuana.
 There is some evidence to suggest that the plants of Magnetic Island, off the coast of Queensland, constitute a third variety: Araucaria cunninghamii var. glauca (Antoine) Endl.
 1847.
-The photographs shown at left illustrate how the foliage and tree form of the Magnetic Island population differ from those of the type variety.
+The photographs shown at right illustrate how the foliage and tree form of the Magnetic Island population differ from those of the type variety.
 These are the closest I have come to seeing the Magnetic Island trees and they certainly look much different from the type variety with regard to growth form.

 Synonymy (for the type variety):